Roofing dumpster rental in Columbus

 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal weigh significantly more than asphalt; they punish a container not built for the load.
-For these jobs, we route a reinforced 30-yard bin with heavier floor plates and ribbed sides.
-We load-test the lowboy carefully: we cap the fill volume below the visual rim to keep axle weight legal.
-We supply this setup for specialized tear-offs, or you can use our general construction debris service for mixed loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh three times more than asphalt shingles.
+For these jobs, we route a reinforced 30-yard bin with a heavier floor plate; the low-wall design helps us cap fill volume well below the visual rim to keep axle weight legal.
+When using a Lowboy for transport, we ensure site safety.
+We also handle standard general construction debris service for mixed-material loads.

 Same-day Pickup for Fast Roof Project Turnover